After Trump rebuke, France says it speaks for itself on Iran

 A French diplomat denied the invitation had been made.

-While the Europeans say they share U.S. concerns about Iran's regional behavior and missile program, they believe pulling out of the nuclear agreement was a mistake.
+While the Europeans say they share U.S. concerns about Iran's regional behaviour and missile programme, they believe pulling out of the nuclear agreement was a mistake.

 In recent months the United States has sharply tightened sanctions on Iran with the aim of halting its oil exports.
 The Europeans have warned that heightened confrontation could lead to an accidental war in the Gulf.